Barada123/MarXet/README.md

 ![logo](http://puu.sh/pp1ty/864b4d13b2.jpg)
 # Welcome to MarXet!
-##### Exile's leading inmate based marketplace
+##### Exile's Leading Inmate Based Marketplace

 MarXet is a server/client script made for Exile to provide a unique and dynamic player based market.
-Players can create new "listings" for any item or persistant vehicle in game with it's own price.
+Players can create new "listings" for any item or persistent vehicle in game with it's own price.
 Other players can then purchase any item/vehicle from MarXet.

 #### Features
 * Dynamic, player based marketplace
 * Built using Exile's Security
-* Sell any item or any persistant vehicles
+* Sell any item or any persistent vehicles
 * Accessible via placed MarXet Traders
 * GUI built to match Exile's GUI theme
-* Persistant, saves to the database
+* Persistent , saves to the database

 #### Installation
 Installation is simple and easy with only one Exile overwrite.